algolia/instantsearch/docs/src/components/index.md

 githubSource: docs/src/components/index.md
 ---

-A wrapper component that allows to configure the credentials and the query parameters for the search.
+A wrapper component that allows you to configure the credentials and query parameters for the search.

 This component automatically provides the search state to all its children.